koompios/pionux.org/docs/D-OS.md

 ---
-id: Guide-line
+id: D-OS
-title: OS Details
+title: OS Informations
-sidebar_label: PionuxOS
+sidebar_label: Operating System
 ---
 ---
-Pionux is an open source and free software operating system build around Linux kernel.
+Pionux is an open source and free software operating system build around Linux Kernel.
 You can customize everything on Pionux that you want.

-Even the almost the commands are down here for you to use it. furthermore you would see something that how team have produces in this past year.
-[Click here](https://pionux.org/docs/News) to see what is news?
+Down here are almost the commands for using.
+Furthermore, There are somethings more that how team have produces in this past years.
+[Click here]() to see what is news?
-## Basic Commands in PionuxOS
+## Basic Commands Info
 > **Noted**: To do all  basic commands below, you must be in the terminal:

 To show the directory you are currently in: